This course has a Placement Year option

 - Work Based Learning

 - Synoptic Study II

-Optional (choose four modules overall - of which at least one must be from Options 2):
+Optional (choose four, at least one of which must be from the 'options two'):

 - Biomechanics of Human Movement

 - Applied Sport and Exercise Physiology